OpenHFT/Chronicle-Map/spec/0_purposes.md

  structure behaviour and correctness.
 If the reference implementation doesn't follow the specification, it is considered as an implementation bug.

- - To give ability for Chronicle Map adopters, database developers and researchers to study Chronicle Map design and possibly draw own conclusions about it's behaviour, guarantees and efficiency.
-The reference implementation is quite complex and it's hard to understand how does it work for people who are not familiar with the code base, especially for people who doesn't know Java.
+ - To provide the ability for Chronicle Map adopters, database developers and researchers to study Chronicle Map design and possibly draw thier own conclusions about it's behaviour, guarantees and efficiency.
+The reference implementation is quite complex so it's hard to understand how it works by just reading the code, especially for people who don't know Java.

- - To put rationalization of the design decisions together in one place.
+ - To keep the rationalization of the design decisions together in one place.